sushant00/NSS/Assignment4/README.rst

 - a user can be added to group only by an invitation or at the time of group creation
 - group ids and group names are same

 Bugs defended / Extra Features
 ==============================

 - multiple sessions for a user is not allowed
 - a user cannot pass wrong uids to create_group
 - same user cannot be added multiple times to the same group
+- wrong commands, arguments or inputs are gracefully handled, e.g. group_invite is both required args are checked
 - users entering wrong credential are not allowed to connect
 - server and client may exit abruptly and this is gracefully handled on both sides
-- wrong commands, arguments or inputs are gracefully handled
 - only limited number of users can connect at a time
 - client checks the nonce recieved, and userid of chat server as in NS protocol